-An augmented reality project on view in 6 U.S. cities starting July 4, 2020.
+An augmented reality project on view in 6 U.S. cities from July 2020 - July 2021.
 Experience in Philadelphia at the steps of the Philadelphia Museum of Art and the Benjamin Franklin Parkway.

 Liberty Bell begins as an integrated whole and becomes dissonant and visually fragmented – unraveling just as the unfulfilled promise of freedom.
 It’s not a 4th of July spectacle; it’s a meditative reflection of what many are feeling right now. –Penny Balkin Bach, aPA Executive Director